 He knows nothing more about the Swede, however, until the high school reunion comes around.
 There he runs into the Swede’s younger brother, Jerry.
 Only a bit of information is passed from Jerry to Zuckerman, but it’s enough.
 A tidbit about the Swede’s daugher shows Zuckerman how wrong he was to pass off the Swede as just another superficial human being, too ideal to be interesting.
 As happens at large reunions, Jerry and Zuckerman are separated before Zuckerman can satisfy his curiosity any further.

 I can’t remember a book that caused a more visceral reaction to me.
-Roth does not pull punches and he is not shy about making the reader feel complicit.
+Roth does not pull punches, and he is not shy about making the reader feel complicit.
 Because of this, I can’t say I’d recommend American Pastoral to everyone despite the fact that I consider it one of the greatest novels of the last century.
-It deserves to be looked at with an open mind and with an understanding that Roth is not putting anything in here for gratuitous effect, and the effect is often devestating.
+It deserves to be looked at with an open mind and with an understanding that Roth is not putting anything in here for gratuitous effect, and the effect is often devastating.
 I swear, when the Swede encounters Rita Cohen to pass information to Merry I felt like I was there.
 My mouth went dry.
 Like the Swede, I too wanted to run out of the room I was in.
 I felt like the Swede, and I admired Roth even more for his ability to do that.
 Indeed, Roth, more than any other writer I know of, has the ability to pull me into the emotions the characters are feeling.
 I feel transported, like the Swede:

 The daughter who transports him out of the longed-for American pastoral and into everything that is its antithesis and its enemy, into the fury, the violence, and the desperation of the counterpastoral — into the indigenous American berserk.

 Another striking aspect of the novel is its treatment of Newark, a city I’m drawn to since I spent a summer working as a judicial intern in the Federal Court, which sits right in the area described in the novel, and I still frequent Newark’s streets.
 Roth, like Zuckerman and the Swede, grew up in Newark in a time when it had a better reputation.
-Here we get a gritty, up close shot of the city following the ugly and destructive riots of 1967; forty years later, these riots still affect the city and its abismal reputation.
+Here we get a gritty, up close shot of the city following the ugly and destructive riots of 1967; forty years later, these riots still affect the city and its abysmal reputation.
 Over the past few years, Newark has been attempting to revitalize itself.
 It has a classy performing arts center and a brand new state-of-the-art stadium.
 The homicide rate is dropping, finally.
 But this scene is still familiar:

-Along this forsaken street, as ominous now as any street in any ruined city in America, was a reptilian length of unguarded wall bareen even of graffiti.
+Along this forsaken street, as ominous now as any street in any ruined city in America, was a reptilian length of unguarded wall barren even of graffiti.
 But for the wilted weeds that managed to jut forth in wiry clumps where the mortar was cracked and washed away, the viaduct wall was barren of everything except the affirmation of a weary industrial city’s prolonged and triumphant struggle to monumentalize its ugliness.

 The book doesn’t dwell in the urban areas, though.
 The Swede has moved from Newark to the rural community of Old Rimrock.
 It’s a stark contrast: Newark is primarily inhabited by Democrats and immigrants, Jewish or Catholic; Old Rimrock is primarily Republican and inhabited by wealthy WASPs.
 The Swede’s generation was one of the first to change these stereotypes.
 With his Irish Catholic wife, the Swede moves thirty miles west of Newark, and allows Roth to explore yet another side of America.

 I’ll admit that my proximity to the landscape has made me like this book more than I perhaps would have otherwise, as I suspect is the case with Joseph O’Neill’s Netherland.
 Still, American Pastoral is more layered than the clichéd onion.
-In many ways, that layering is the major motif in the novel: there are glove factories, face-lifts, paintings that look like they are trying to “rub out” the paint rather than apply it.
+In many ways, that layering is the major motif in the novel: there are glove factories, face-lifts, paintings that look like their painters were trying to “rub out” the paint rather than apply it.
 We see it in the narrative structure which has a fictional author writing a fictional account about a real person.
 We see it in the way Roth plays with the layers of time.
-We see it in the layers of meaning in each and every scene.
+We see it in the layers of meaning in each scene.
 This is an intimate look at a family that spreads out into an astounding discussion of America and her history.